 Note: A benefit of receiving the offer in writing is that it gives you more time to understand and evaluate the full offer (including salary, additional compensation, and benefits/perks), and whether you want to negotiate any of the terms of the offer.
 It also gives you every detail about the offer in writing, so there's no confusion between you and the company.

 Final Thoughts on Salary Negotiation Tips and Myths

-While receiving a job offer is exciting for jobseekers, it’s important that you understand the realities of salary and job-offer negotiation — and the rules.
-If you follow these salary negotiation tips, you’ll find that you will quickly increase your salary.
+While receiving a job offer is exciting for job seekers, it's important that you understand the realities of salary and job-offer negotiation — and the rules.
+If you follow these tips, you'll find that you will quickly increase your salary.

 But, above all, remember that if a job isn't right for you, you should consider walking away.
 You aren't required to accept any job, just because it's offered to you.
 This is particularly important if the company is not willing to pay you what you believe to be a fair wage.
 In order for a job to be a fit, it must work for both parties.

-Lastly, we must stress this final salary negotiation tip: Never forget that your feelings about the company matter too.
-Now that you’ve learned these salary negotiation tips, get ready to mediate your pay like a successful, respected professional.
+Lastly, we must stress this final tip: Never forget that your feelings about the company matter too.
+Now that you've learned these tips, get ready to mediate your pay like a successful, respected professional.